Muridke: Markaz-e-Taiba

 Muridke is known for being home to the Markaz-e-Taiba, the headquarters of Markaz Dawa wal Irshad (MDI) or Jamaat-ud-Dawa (JuD), (Note: The organisation took the name Jamaat-ud-Dawa in 2002 after facing a ban in Pakistan.
 Considerable confusion persists regarding the relationship between the various organisations.
 According to journalist and author Arif Jamal, Jamaat-ud-Dawa is the central organisation and Lashkar-e-Taiba is just its India-facing branch.) the parent organisation of the militant group Lashkar-e-Taiba (LeT), located in the suburb of Nangal Sahdan.
 The Markaz is a large 200-acre complex that has a range of infrastructure established by Hafiz Muhammad Saeed in 1990.
 Osama bin Laden, the former leader of Al-Qaeda, is believed to have contributed approximately PKR 10 million (roughly USD 100,000 at the time) towards the development of the complex.
 The complex includes the Umm al-Qura Mosque, a madrasa, a religious preaching centre, residential quarters, a school, a hospital, a market, a garment factory, an iron factory, a woodwork factory, a stable, a swimming pool, a fishfarm, agricultural tracts and various administrative buildings.
 While it presents itself as a religious and educational institution, multiple international intelligence assessments and security reports have identified it as a hub for indoctrination, militant training and terrorist recruitment.
 In 2009, following the Mumbai attacks, the Punjab government took over the complex, and JuD continued to operate from there.
 The federal and provincial governments in Pakistan continued to allocate funds to the organisation.

 The complex was targeted in an airstrike conducted by the Indian Air Force as part of Operation Sindoor on the night between on 7 May 2025.
 The Government of Pakistan has said that the complex is a civilian facility run by the Government.
+The Diplomat magazine said that Amir Hamza, a co-founder of LeT, gave a Friday sermon at the Markaz in March, and a leader of Pakistan Markazi Muslim League, an affiliate of JuD/LeT, was seen telling a gathering just a few weeks earlier that the "jihad" would continue.
+Several high-profile attackers, including Ajmal Kasab and David Headley underwent training at these facilities.